Explore our tips on how you can use different types of lighting around the home to help boost your wellbeing…

 Set the mood

-Accent lighting with a soft, warm glow can provide a cosiness to any interior, creating a range of atmospheres in your space and mimicking the light outside helping to alleviate low moods.
-Misty glass pendants like our Metallo Pendant can add a warm and comforting glow above a kitchen island or by your bedside, whilst table lamps can add a wash of warmth to a blanketed reading corner.
+Accent lighting with a soft, warm glow can provide a cosiness to any interior, creating a range of atmospheres in your space and mimicking the light outside helping to lift low moods.
+Misty glass designs like our Ines pendant and wall light can add a warm and comforting glow, whilst table lamps can add a wash of warmth to a blanketed reading corner.
 We recommend installing dimmer switches to pendant or ceiling lighting, to create levels of light that adapt to both a productive and relaxed ambiance.

 Add a pop of colour

-Warm earthy tones help to bring the outdoors in — and create a soothing space at home.
+Warm earthy tones help to bring the outdoors in and create a soothing space at home.
 Rooted in nature, some key colours include moss green, rust orange and burnt red.
-Green is praised for its calming qualities, while ever-popular red can 'give a boost of energy' and 'allow people to engage and communicate more'.
+Green is recognised for its calming qualities, whilst ever-popular red can an interior a boost of energy.
 Another quick and easy way to add colour at home is with houseplants.
 They are great for livening up a neutral scheme and actively make us feel better.

 Bask in sunshine